hteumeuleu/hteumeuleu.com/_posts/2020-06-11-which-email-clients-should-you-test-on.md

 Testing is a very important part of coding robust HTML emails.
 But you might not always have the time to do extensive tests.
 Here's the top three email clients I recommend testing in.

-1. **Gmail Apps (iOS or Android) with a Non Gmail Account** (also kown as GANGA or Gmail IMAP).
+1. **Gmail Apps (iOS or Android) with a Non Gmail Account** (also known as GANGA or Gmail IMAP).
 This gets you through most of Gmail quirks (its subset of supported HTML and CSS, its freakiness to remove entire `style` attributes if there's something it doesn't like in it, …) plus the extra layer of GANGA, meaning no `<style>` and no media queries support.
 2. **Outlook 2016 on Windows at 120dpi**.
 This gets you through Outlook's rendering engine, plus the extra weirdness of [rendering at 120 dpi](https://www.courtneyfantinato.com/correcting-outlook-dpi-scaling-issues/).
 And why 2016 and not 2019?
 Because 2019 actually has extra support for a few things like `max-width`.
 So 2016 is more reflective of Outlook versions on Windows, all the way back to Outlook 2007.
 3. **Outlook.com on desktop with dark mode enabled.** This gets you through the usual filters webmails have, a very restricted display's width for emails, plus the dark mode color changer.